 1. Difficult to implement

-Many started AMP implementation on their sites and abandoned it, due to the difficulty to achieve what’s required.
+Many started AMP implementation on their sites and abandoned it, due to the difficulty of achieving what’s required.

-After successful implementation of the accelerated mobile pages, most people complained that they lose lots of in ads revenue.
+After the successful implementation of the accelerated mobile pages, most people complained that they lost lots of ad revenue.

-Accelerated Mobile Pages are so fast that ads can’t match its speed.
+Accelerated Mobile Pages are so fast that ads can’t match their speed.
 After implementing the AMP, you will observe that the AMP is much faster to display than the ads.
-It could be among the reasons why ads revenue on AMP is dropping.
+It could be among the reasons why ad revenue on AMP is dropping.

 Should I Implement AMP on My Website or Not?

-We recommend finding out how the implementation process would work for your organisation or business and weighing the resource cost to benefit.
+We recommend finding out how the implementation process would work for your organization or business and weighing the resource cost to benefit.